mlgranger540/milestone-3/README.md

 ### User Stories

 - Goals for visitors:

     - Log in and out of their account

+    - Have account data stored securely i.e. plain text passwords are not stored in the database

-    - View posted concert reviews
+    - View posted concert reviews to read about others' experiences at live music shows and get opinions on which artists are good to see live

     - Search/filter posted reviews by a variety of categories such as date posted, artist, tour and venue to find what they are looking for

     - Post a new review to the website

     - Visit their profile to see their posted reviews

     - Edit their posted reviews

     - Delete their posted reviews

+    - Trust that their reviews cannot be edited or deleted by another user

 - Goals for site owner:

     - Manage the site, users and database

     - View posted reviews on site and in the database

 ## Features